What is mental health case management?

 We annually receive $498,000 of core funding from the Ministry of Health and the Champlain Local Health Integration Network.

-Our Youth Program and our Value Added Services (see below) are not covered under our core funding.
+Our Value Added Services, Rent-Geared-to-Income Housing Supports and Upstream Psychiatric Assessment Clinic (see below) are not covered under our core funding.

 What makes our services unique?